 The silkworm spins the fine threads that also make skin and hair silky.
 In cosmetics, silk is found not only in threads but also in powdered form and as silk protein.

-🧴 Often in make-up, creams and hair care products
+🧴 Commonly found in makeup, creams and hair care products

-🌱 Vegan alternatives: Depending on the application, mica ( mica ), aloe vera (Aloe Barbadensis) and vegetable hyaluronic acid (see above)
+🌱 Vegan alternatives: Depending on the application, mica ( mica ), aloe vera ( aloe barbadensis ) and plant-based hyaluronic acid (see above)

 Stearic acid acts as an emulsifier and stabilizer in cosmetic products.
 Animal stearic acid is taken from pig stomachs.
-But there are also vegetable sources.
+But there are also plant sources.

 🌱 Vegan alternatives: Vegan stearic acid from vegetable oils

-Squalanes smooth skin and hair.
+Squalane smooths skin and hair.
 They were originally obtained from shark liver.
-However, vegetable sources are now represented more often.
+However, plant sources are now more common.

-🧴 Often found in skin and hair care products
+🧴 Commonly found in skin and hair care products

-🌱 Vegan alternative: squalane from the pressing residue of olives or sugar cane
+🌱 Vegan alternative: Squalane from the pressing residues of olives or sugar cane

-☝️ Use with FIVE we squalane from olives.
+☝️ At FIVE we use squalane from olives.

 Vitamin A | Retinol

 Vitamin A stimulates regeneration and has an antioxidant effect.
-For cost reasons, it is usually obtained from animal sources such as butter, eggs or fish liver.
+For reasons of cost, it is usually obtained from animal sources such as butter, eggs or fish liver.

 🌱 Vegan alternatives: Vitamin A made from carrots, apricots or lemongrass

-The secretion of the civet cat is popular for its musky scent.
-It also serves as a fixative in makeup.
-To obtain the cats, the anal glands are scraped out in an extremely cruel and painful way.
+Civet cat secretion is popular for its musky scent.
+It also serves as a setting agent in makeup.
+To obtain them, the cats' anal glands are scraped out in an extremely cruel, painful way.

-🌱 Vegan alternatives: Labdanum oil ( Cistus Ladaniferus Oil ) from Lack -Rockrose
+🌱 Vegan alternatives: Labdanum oil ( Cistus Ladaniferus Oil ) from the lacquer rockrose

 Myths: These ingredients are now vegan

 As the list above suggests, there are many ingredients that can have both animal and plant sources.
-In the meantime, the vegan solutions often predominate in practice, for example if they are more stable or more easily available.
-There are also some ingredients that are no longer animal derived on the European market.
+Often vegan solutions now predominate in practice, for example if they are more stable or more readily available.
+There are also some ingredients that are no longer obtained from animals on the European market.

-This includes, for example, ambergris or ambergris.
+These include, for example, ambergris or ambergris.
 The fragrance is popular for musky perfumes.
-In the past, it was obtained from a digestive product of the sperm whale.
-The whales excreted it, after which it washed up on the beaches in the form of greyish lumps.
-Whale products have not been allowed to be traded in Germany under the species protection agreement since the early 20th century, i.e. for a very long time.
-Nowadays, the fragrance therefore comes from synthetic sources.
+It used to be obtained from a sperm whale digestive product.
+The whales excreted it and it washed up on beaches in the form of grayish clumps.
+Whale products have not been allowed to be traded in Germany since the early 20th century under the Endangered Species Agreement, which means it has been for a very long time.
+Nowadays the fragrance comes from synthetic sources.

 You can take urea without hesitation

-It is similar with urea.
-Urea is part of the skin's natural moisturizing factor (NMF).
-It is often found in intensive care for dry skin.
+It's similar with urea.
+Urea is part of the skin's Natural Moisturizing Factors (NMF).
+It is often used in intensive care for dry skin.
 Urea has only been produced artificially since 1828.
-This is also no longer an animal ingredient.
+This is no longer an animal ingredient either.